FatCache/aedSemesterProject2017/README.md

 Semester project for Application Engineering Design written in JAVA using Netbeans IDE.
 It pertains to developing a conceptual model of integrating agriculture sector with modern technology.

 ###Features

-- SWING GUI used
+- SWING implemented for user interface
-- JfreeChart
+- JfreeChart for plotting
 - Ecosystem Object Model
 - Validation Check
 - jFreeChart acts as map interface